Praveenkumar2004-dev/Mean-and-Variance/README.md

+# EX NO: 1
+# DATE:
 # Mean and variance of a discrete  distribution

 # Aim :
 To find mean and variance of arrival of objects from the feeder using probability distribution

 # Software required :
 Python and Visual components tool

 # Theory:
 The expectation or the mean of a discrete random variable is a weighted average of all possible values of the random variable.
 The weights are the probabilities associated with the corresponding values.
 It is calculated as,